thumbliner/thumbliner/about.md

 _Reads 10-Ks for fun; vacations in Sarnia._

-**TL;DR** — A descendant of Afghani traders who settled in Hyderabad ~200 years ago.
-He has worked across industries and company sizes, moving between analytics, finance, investor relations, marketing, operations, and whatever else was needed, while studying and teaching.
-He is current focus is applied epistemology.
+**TL;DR** — A descendant of those Afghani traders who settled in Hyderabad ~200 years ago.
+He practices across industries and company sizes, moving between analytics, finance, marketing, operations, and whatever else is needed, while studying and teaching.

 ---